gyulanemeth/bluefox.email/email-sending-concepts/cname-record.md

 ## What are CNAME Records Used For?
 CNAME records are used in various scenarios, particularly in web hosting and email services:

-- Verify domain ownership (by creating specific verification CNAMEs)
+- Verify domain ownership (by creating a specific verification CNAMEs)
 - Set up specialized email services (like tracking or spam filtering)
 - Configure custom tracking domains for analytics
 - Establish subdomains for email marketing platforms